-In July 2003, we entered into an agreement with Cobra Biomanufacturing PLC for the purpose of manufacturing our cervical cancer vaccine Lovaxin C. Cobra has extensive experience in manufacturing gene therapy products for investigational studies.
+In July 2003, we entered into an agreement with Cobra Biomanufacturing PLC for the purpose of manufacturing our vaccines.
+Cobra has extensive experience in manufacturing gene therapy products for investigational studies.
 Cobra is a full service manufacturing organization that manufactures and supplies DNA-based therapeutics for the pharmaceutical and biotech industry.
-These services include the GMP manufacturing of DNA, recombinant protein, viruses, mammalian cell products and cell banking.
+These services include the GMP manufacturing of DNA, recombinant protein, viruses, mammalian cells products and cell banking.
 Cobra's manufacturing plan for us calls for several manufacturing stages, including process development, manufacturing of non-GMP material for toxicology studies and manufacturing of GMP material for the Phase I trial.
-The agreement is to extend for a period beyond the delivery and completion of stability testing of the GMP material for the Phase I trial; the stability testing period is estimated to be more than two years.
+The agreement is to expire upon the delivery and completion of stability testing of the GMP material for the Phase I trial, now estimated to occur by December 31, 2005.
+We are currently in negotiations with Cobra to enter into agreement to manufacture our vaccines for future programs.
 Cobra has agreed to convert \$300,000 of its existing fees for manufacturing into future royalties from the sales of Lovaxin C at the rate of 1.5% of net sales, with payments not to exceed \$1,950,000.